joelkoz/xtwsd/README.md

 ```

-### PUT /harmonics
+### POST /harmonics

 Allows new prediction data to be added to the database.
-The Json object sent with the PUT request should match the Json Schema
+The Json object sent with the POST request should match the Json Schema
 returned by *GET /harmonics/schema*.
 If you are updating an existing record, be sure the *index* property is populated.
 For
 adding new records, *index* should be omitted, or set to "-1".
-The response to the put will be a Json object with the following
+The response to the POST will be a Json object with the following
 structure:

 ```